hazardcookie/guardian/README.md

 The RLUSDGuardian contract is a proxy-upgradeable treasury for RLUSD and USDC.
 Its main features:

 - **Whitelisting:** Only approved market-makers can swap tokens.
+- **Supply management:** Owner-designated supply managers can fund or withdraw RLUSD/USDC reserves.
 - **Swaps:** Whitelisted addresses can swap RLUSD for USDC and vice versa at a 1:1 USD value, with correct decimal handling (18 ↔ 6).
-- **Admin Controls:** Only the owner can add/remove whitelisted addresses, upgrade the contract, or rescue tokens.
+- **Admin Controls:** Only the owner can add/remove whitelisted addresses or supply managers, upgrade the contract, or rescue tokens.
 - **Security:** Uses OpenZeppelin's SafeERC20, Ownable, and ReentrancyGuard for robust, secure operations.
 - **Upgradeability:** UUPS pattern allows the contract logic to be upgraded while preserving state.